The Real Reason Why People Kiss At Midnight On New Year’s Eve

 For single people, there's a superstition that not kissing anyone portends a year of loneliness … and probably a lot of bad online dating.
 (OK, I made that last part up.)

-And of course, making sure both parties are fully consenting far outweighs the concerns anyone of us should have about possibly missing out on a New Year's kiss.
+Then again, kissing someone random who may or may not have a girlfriend is definitely worse than kissing no one at all.
+And of course, making sure both parties are fully consenting far outweighs the concerns any one of us should have about possibly missing out on a New Year's kiss.

-The ideal of a passionate New Year's kiss also features prominently in modern popular culture.
+The ideal of a passionate New Year's kiss also features prominently in modern popular culture

 In "Bridget Jones's Diary," for example, a New Year's Eve kiss brings Bridget Jones and Mark Darcy back together.